spf13/spf13.com/content/presentation/what-should-a-modern-practical-programming-language-look-like.md

     "golang",
 ]
 +++
 Keynote delivered at [The Landing Festival – Berlin](https://landingfestival.com/).
-This presentation describes the many inspirations and influences of the [Go programming language](http://golang.org) and goes into detail about how we shaped and created the language.alk
+This presentation describes the many inspirations and influences of the [Go programming language](http://golang.org) and goes into detail about how we shaped and created the language.

 <!--more-->